zelalemgetahun9374/Rossmann-Pharmaceuticals-Sales-Prediction/README.md

 ### scripts
 - `app_logger.py`: a python script for logging
-- `csv_helper.py`: a python script for handling reading and writing of csv files
+- `file_handler.py`: a python script for handling reading and writing of csv, pickle and other files
 - `df_cleaner.py`: a python script for cleaning pandas dataframes
 - `df_selector.py`: a python script for selecting data from a pandas dataframe
 - `df_visualizer.py`: a python script for plotting selected data